JustASpeedrunner/JustASpeedrunner/README.md

 ### Just A Speedrunner - Michael Puckett
 ## About Me
 I am currently a junior in highschool, I program mainly in Rust but I occasionally use Lua, C# and, if you consider it programming, HTML.

-You may contact me through my Discord server, linked [here.](https://discord.gg/9xKQQYkdzH)
+You may contact me through my Discord server, linked [here,](https://discord.gg/9xKQQYkdzH) or if you prefer my email is jaspeedrunnnerofficial@gmail.com

 ## Current Public Projects
 Website: [JustASpeedrunner.github.io](https://justaspeedrunner.github.io/)